alan-maguire/wss/README.md

 and so on.

-In that case, for step 1, WSS again matches RSS for a narrow window.
-But by step 4, our WSS measurements should be around 1/4 the size of our RSS, since we only touch 1 in 4 pages.
+In this case our WSS measurements should be around 1/4 the size of our RSS, since we only touch 1 in 4 pages.